cceckman/startup-showdown/writeup/1-hello-bench.md

 no_cache | python | 0.0186 | 0.0183 | 0.0178 | 0.0213
 no_cache | node   | 0.0856 | 0.0834 | 0.0809 | 0.1044

-And from my laptop, with 8 threads on 4 cores:

-TODO

 [^prereqs]: The prerequisites are: `clang` and `clang++` for C and C++; `cargo` for Rust; `python3` for Python; `zsh`, `bash`, and `dash` for the shells; `node` and `npx` for Javascript (>v19; I used v20).

 ### What's wrong with this picture?